VIN-y/MissChanger/README.md

 Note:

-* The .step and CAD project files for all but the most recent version will not be included in the repo, due to the storage/transfer limits of GitHub.
+* The .step and CAD project files for all but the most recent version will not be included in this repository, due to the storage/transfer limits of GitHub.

 * With user feedback and further testing, the relevant version might be updated to the next tier.
 However, if significant changes are required, another version will be made and start at the bleeding state; and the current version will no longer be persuaded (i.e. abandoned).